involveMINT/iMPublic/ladr/0004-multi-image-upload.md

 ## Status

-Accepted
+Proposed

 ## Context

 The current image upload for POIs is limited (4 images, selected one at a time).
-Changing the form to accept more images, all selected at once, would be useful for users.
+Users have reported that the POI form is tedious, and photos make up an essential part of the POI acceptance process.

 ## Decision

-Make necessary changes to POI, file-handling, and UI elements to implement feature.
+Add file-handling, functionality changes, and UI elements to implement multi-photo upload.
+Process files uploaded in an array and run the same checks as before.

-## Justification

-The feature is likely to improve the user experience significantly, and improve the quality of POIs.

 ## Consequences

 Only one upload box is displayed at a time.
 More photos may be uploaded, resulting in increased storage, bandwidth & resource usage.
+However, this will allow users to complete POI forms several times faster, as photos do not need to be uploaded one at a time.
 Unintended consequences may occur in further testing.